iniself/noba/WIKI.EN.md

 * Options affecting the plotting behavior of individual lines
 * Options affecting the SYSTEM wide plotting options

 Backtrader_Bokeh also configures plot's options like above.
 Backtrader_Bokeh's option inherit most of the Backtrader's option.
-Besides this, backtrader_ Bokeh has also added a large of options according to Bokeh's needs.
+Besides this, Backtrader_Bokeh has also added a large of options according to Bokeh's needs.
 In short，`Backtrader_Bokeh Options = Backtrader Options + Bokeh Options`

 ##  **System** and **Scheme** Options